CubiCasa/CubiCasa5k/README.md

 Paper: [CubiCasa5K: A Dataset and an Improved Multi-Task Model for Floorplan Image Analysis](https://arxiv.org/abs/1904.01920v1)

 ## Multi-Task Model
-The model uses the neural network architecture of previous work [Raster-to-Vector: Revisiting Floorplan Transformation](https://github.com/art-programmer/FloorplanTransformation).
-We ported the network from Torch to PyTorch.
-The pre- and post-processing is modified to suit our dataset, but we use some of the same code when possible.
-Also we use a multi-task uncertainty loss function introduced by [Kendall et al.](https://arxiv.org/abs/1705.07115) An example of the model's result can be found in the samples.ipynb file.
+The model uses the neural network architecture presented in [Raster-to-Vector: Revisiting Floorplan Transformation](https://github.com/art-programmer/FloorplanTransformation) [1].
+The pre- and post-processing parts are modified to suit our dataset, but otherwise the pipeline follows the torch implementation of [1] as much as possible.
+Our model utilizes the multi-task uncertainty loss function introduced by [Kendall et al.](https://arxiv.org/abs/1705.07115).
+An example of the model's result can be found in the samples.ipynb file.

 ## Dataset
 CubiCasa5K is a large-scale floorplan image dataset containing 5000 samples annotated into over 80 floorplan object categories.
 The dataset annotations are performed in a dense and versatile manner by using polygons for separating the different objects.
 You can download the CubiCasa5K dataset from [here](https://zenodo.org/record/2613548) and extract the zip file to data/ folder.